 While I hate definitions, in this case it is likely important as it ‘frames’ the rule-set.

-I started out as a scalp* trader on a 5 minute chart in a bear market (which should likely be considered a form of masochism).
-I never ventured anywhere near the longer time frames, I had this puritan belief that 5 minute scalping was the only path and having cut my teeth here I was loathed to stray from what I knew (that the violence of the shorter time frames can become a comfort zone is quite weird)
+I started out as a scalp* trader on 1 and 5 minute charts in a very choppy bear market (which could likely be considered a form of masochism).
+I never ventured anywhere near the longer time frames, I had this puritan belief that scalping was the only path and having cut my teeth here I was loathed to stray from what I knew (that the violence of the shorter time frames can become a comfort zone is quite weird)

 *literally it was the word ‘scalp’ that appealed to me.
 With an inflated sense of self, a (not always metaphorical) tomahawk in hand, this trading ideology was going to be my tactic come hell or high water. (of course this meant I got wrapped up my in my own dogma and ended up not being able to see the forest for the trees…)

 I consider myself more of a (well rounded) trader now, in so far as these sorts of wordy explanations matter.
-I now appreciate the longer time frames and my trades now vary from the infinitesimally short to (occasionally) multiple days in duration.
+I now appreciate the longer time frames and my trades now vary from the infinitesimally short to (occasionally) several hours in duration.
 My workspace however is still very boring.
-(I think on the shorter time frames oscillators are a mostly a waste of time) I use Bollinger bands, a 20 period moving average and at the bottom of the screen I have the MACD (with the default (12, 26, 9) settings.
-Yawn.
+(I think on the shorter time frames oscillators are a mostly a waste of time) I use Bollinger bands, a 20 period moving average and at the bottom of the screen I have the MACD (with the default (12, 26, 9) settings, RSI and volume.

 Continue reading “Trading rules”